Pieve di Cento lies in the Bolognese plain along the Reno river, just a bridge away from the nearby city of Cento.

 In the past, it was also called "little Bologna" for its long porticoes and in 2019 Pieve di Cento obtained the recognition of "Bandiera Arancione" (orange flag by the Italian Touring Club) as a small excellent Italian village.

-The town has maintained the urban layout of the ancient Roman castrum, with the addition of a 9th century church (the "pieve"), then developed in the medieval period and the following Renaissance and Baroque periods.
+The town has maintained the urban layout of the ancient Roman castrum, with the addition of a 9th century church (the "pieve"), then it developed in the medieval period and the following Renaissance and Baroque periods.

 The Town Hall houses the ancient Notary Archive and the Zeppilli Theater, which includes a small Music Museum with testimonies from the life of the soprano Alice Zeppilli, who has been celebrated by the poet Gabriele D'Annunzio as well.